Radio Television of Kosovo: Radio Television of Pristina (1974-1992)

 In 1945, Radio Pristina (Albanian: Radio Prishtina) began broadcasting out of Prizren following the Second World War.
-The Albanian-language editorial office of Television Belgrade was founded in 1966 and by 1974 it began airing television programming from the station, borrowing its equipment since it had no equipment of its own.
-On 29 November 1975, the Radio Television of Pristina (RTP) was founded in accordance with the 1974 Constitution of the SFRY as the first and only Albanian-language broadcaster, employing 1,700 people in its own building.
+The Albanian-language editorial office of Television Belgrade was founded in 1966, and by 1974 it began airing television programming from the station, borrowing its equipment since it had no equipment of its own.
+On 29 November 1975, the Radio Television of Pristina (RTP) was founded in accordance with the 1974 Constitution of the SFRY as the first and only Albanian-language broadcaster, with its own headquarters in Pristina employing 1,700 people.

 On 5 July 1990, the station was threatened to follow orders from a new Serbia-appointed director, foregoing any editorial independence.
 The majority of the staff refused, and thus the RTP was violently repossessed by the Serbian police.
 Almost all Kosovo Albanian employees were fired as the station went dark in the middle of a news broadcast.
 The remaining 50 employees were left operating the station under surveillance of, and allegiance to Serbia and later in 1992, the television itself, together with Television Belgrade and Television Novi Sad, became a branch of the Radio Television of Serbia (РТС Приштина).